Ray Charles: 1959–1967: Crossover success

 The 1962 album Modern Sounds in Country and Western Music and its sequel, Modern Sounds in Country and Western Music, Vol. 2, helped to bring country music into the musical mainstream.
-Charles' version of the Don Gibson song "I Can't Stop Loving You" topped the Pop chart for five weeks, stayed at No. 1 on the R&B chart for ten weeks, and gave him his only No. 1 record in the UK.
+Charles's version of the Don Gibson song "I Can't Stop Loving You" topped the Pop chart for five weeks, stayed at No. 1 on the R&B chart for ten weeks, and gave him his only No. 1 record in the UK.
 In 1962, he founded his record label, Tangerine, which ABC-Paramount promoted and distributed.
-He had major pop hits in 1963 with "Busted" (US No. 4) and "Take These Chains from My Heart" (US No. 8).
+Charles had major pop hits in 1963 with "Busted" (US No. 4) and "Take These Chains from My Heart" (US No. 8).
 In 1964, Margie Hendrix was kicked out of the Raelettes after a big argument.

-In 1964, Charles' career was halted once more after he was arrested for a third time for possession of heroin.
+In 1964, Charles's career was halted once more after he was arrested for a third time for possession of heroin.
 He agreed to go to a rehabilitative facility to avoid jail time and eventually kicked his habit at a clinic in Los Angeles.
 After spending a year on parole, Charles reappeared in the charts in 1966 with a series of hits composed with Ashford & Simpson and Jo Armstead, including the dance number "I Don't Need No Doctor" and "Let's Go Get Stoned", which became his first No. 1 R&B hit in several years.
 His cover version of "Crying Time", originally recorded by country singer Buck Owens, reached No. 6 on the pop chart and helped Charles win a Grammy Award the following March.
-In 1967, he had a top-twenty hit with another ballad, "Here We Go Again".
+In 1967, he had a top-20 hit with another ballad, "Here We Go Again".